EmilGeorgiev/lottery/readme.md

 ## DEMO

-In the previous steps we started the application now we can interact with it through sending queries and transactions.
+In the previous steps, we started the application now we can interact with it by sending queries and transactions.
-The project contains a simple client application that sends 20 entered lottery transaction from 20 different clients, with 20 different bets.
+The simple client application will send 20 entered lottery transactions from 20 different clients, with 20 different bets.
 For example *client1: 1token*, *client2: 2token*, *client3: 3token*, ... and so on.
 These 20
-transactions are repeat 100 times or until the clients run out of funds.
+transactions are repeated 100 times or until the clients run out of funds.
 Run the command below to execute the client:

 ```
 go run ./cmd/demo/main.go
 ```

 This program can take several minutes.
-After it finished we can see the results (**N0TE we will execute a large number with commands, your result from the commands will be different from main.**).
+After it finished we can see the results.
+(**N0TE we will execute a large number with commands, your result from the commands will be different from the main.**).

 #### List all finished lotteries